KAATSU VS. BSTRONG BLOOD FLOW RESTRICTION

 KAATSU pioneered the patented, Cycle Mode technology that is gentle, effective, and safe.
 This uses repeated, brief, and progressive inflation and deflation of pneumatic bands to enhance circulation, accelerate recovery, and allow for both passive and isometric applications as well as vigorous exercises.

 B Strong uses constant pressure only and offers no intermittent or progressive cycling.
-Without an electronic controller, there is no mechanism to deliver the brief, repeated inflation and deflation that defines KAATSU and underpins its broad applicability and safety.

 Non-Occlusion vs. Occlusion